sajidhamdard/learnjavascript/README.md

 # The Ultimate JavaScript Learning Repository

-## ❤️“मानव सेवा ही सच्चा धर्म है। (Service to humanity is the true religion)”❤️
+## ❤️Service to humanity is the true religion❤️

 Hi,